 Two obvious Mellotron tracks, with a nice string part from Soichiro Nakamura on Do Deep-Sea Fish Dream Of Electric Moles? (ho ho) and some very upfront strings towards the end of The Wind's Twelve Quarters from Kurihara.
 Overall then, slightly disappointing, given Kurihara's history, although it has its moments, not least the Mellotronic ones.

 Kvazar are a prog act who've been around since the late '90s, although 2005's A Giant's Lullaby is only their second album (the problems of truly independent music, folks).
 While clearly (and admittedly) influenced by the Swedish '90s wave (you know, Änglagård et al.), they also throw in all kinds of other stuff, including Celtic folk (opener Flight Of Shamash), jazz (several tracks) and a near-ambient feel in a few places.
 If the album has a fault, it might be fair to say it's a little overlong; music this intense and varied usually comes better in small packages, but that's looking for something to complain about, to be honest.

-Mellotron (real?
-Who knows?) from Anders Jensen Deaya and Ronny Johansen, with strings and choir on Chair Of Life and Dreams Of Butterflies, strings on Spirit Of Time and Sometimes and choirs on the title track, never overused, always tasteful.
+Mellotron (an EMI M400, going by the pic on the right, although I've no idea whether it's a studio machine or the band own it) from Anders Jensen Deaya and Ronny Johansen, with strings and choir on Chair Of Life and Dreams Of Butterflies, strings on Spirit Of Time and Sometimes and choirs on the title track, never overused, always tasteful.
 Thank you, Kvazar.
 This is a surprisingly original album in a genre riddled with third-rate copyists (and they're the good ones), well worth your time and money, with a reasonable amount of Mellotron to boot.
 Most worthwhile.

 The Fountain Beyond the Sunrise (1977, 49.32/60.43) ***/TTT½Out of Dimension